 Thank you for taking a moment to learn about our beautiful baby girl, Alexandra Nicole.
-A year ago, in April 2016, (15 months old) she was diagnosed with Pitt Hopkins Syndrome (PTHS), an extremely rare, neurodevelopmental disorder caused (in her case) by a micro-deletion of her TCF4 gene on her 18th chromosome.
+In April of 2016, (15 months old) she was diagnosed with Pitt Hopkins Syndrome (PTHS), an extremely rare, neurodevelopmental disorder caused (in her case) by a micro-deletion of her TCF4 gene on her 18th chromosome.
 The news was devastating to say the least…there isn’t a moment that goes by that we don’t think about her and her diagnosis.
-There are less than 600 people (mostly kids) in the world diagnosed with this syndrome.
+There are less than 700 people (mostly kids) in the world diagnosed with this syndrome.
 There are less than 400 here in the United States…and only 4 diagnosed kids here in Arizona.
 Alexandra is one of them.

 This site is dedicated to enlightening and educating the community on living with PTHS and to help support the efforts of the Pitt Hopkins Research Foundation (PHRF).